jsa4000/Getting-Started-Microservices/pipelines/batch/src/06-batch-dataflow-k8s/README.md

 Launch the task with the following arguments:

  > It must be **specified** the URL where data-flow server is located.

   task launch --name composed-task --arguments "--dataflow-server-uri=http://scdf-server.default.svc.cluster.local:80"

+ > It can be specified also at server side within the env variable `SPRING_CLOUD_DATAFLOW_SERVER_URI`

 Also, specify other values specific for the inputs:

         --inputFile=dataflow-bucket:sample-data.zip